MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ### Outbound ICMP to internet is blocked by default for tenant VM

 - Applicable: This issue applies to release 2311 and later.
-- Cause: The issue is caused by a change in default ICMP behavior introduced with Windows Server 2022 that diverges from previous behavior as well as Azure behavior.
+- Cause: The issue is caused by a change in the default ICMP behavior introduced with Windows Server 2022 that diverges from previous behavior, as well as Azure behavior.
-- Remediation: You can add inbound NSG rule to allow outbound ICMP packet to internet.
-Microsoft is aware of the issue and is working on a fix in future builds.
+- Remediation: You can add an inbound NSG rule to allow outbound ICMP packets to the internet.
+Microsoft is aware of the issue.
 - Occurrence: Common.

 <!-- ## Alerts -->